 For example, during collection iostat is called with a -dx argument, but because you have an NFS partition, you also need the -n flag there.
-Instead of editing the source, you can call pt-stalk as
+Instead of editing the source, you can call pt-stalk as which will do exactly what you need.
+Combined with the plugin hooks, this gives you a fine-grained control of what the tool does.

+'''

 CMD_IOSTAT="iostat -n" pt-stalk ...

+'''